 Spending the day at a water park is a fun way to beat the heat in the Sunshine State.
 Perfect for family outings or hanging with your friends, Florida's top water parks are full of fun activities like thrilling water slides, gnarly wave pools, and relaxing lazy rivers.
-This summer, grab some sunscreen, towels, and a bag, and head to a water park near you for a fun-filled day in the sun.
+This summer, grab some sunscreen and towels and head to a water park near you for a fun-filled day in the sun.
 You can also plan a one-tank trip and explore a new one you haven't been to before.
-There is no shortage of water parks in Florida, so here is our comprehensive list of the best water parks in the Florida.
+There is certainly no shortage of water parks, and here is our comprehensive list of the best water parks in the Florida.

 Central Florida Water Parks